baphled/dotfile-diaries/day-4-opening-links-irssi-with-lynx.markdown

 For later
 ---------

 It would be cool if we could name our window accordingly and not have to deal with the many windows issue I have with chrome and many other browser at present.
 This only leads to a sluggish computer and "Tab overload"

+I also need bjurl to be a bit smarter in identifying links, it's hard to track links once 20 have been displayed, at present it's quite useless.